U.S. flag

 Pathogenic variants in POT1 may lead to telomere lengthening, thereby eliminating the need for telomerase activation (observed in ~85% of all cancers) or alternative telomere lengthening.
 None of these mechanisms of tumorigenesis has been proven.

 POT1-specific laboratory technical considerations.
-Telomere length testing could provide a future adjunct clinical laboratory assay, with potential use in further characterizing POT1 variants [Aoude et al 2014, Robles-Espinoza et al 2014].
-However, this analysis is currently not widely available.
+Telomere length testing could provide an adjunct clinical laboratory assay, with potential use in further characterizing POT1 variants [Aoude et al 2014, Robles-Espinoza et al 2014].
+Increased telomere length (often >99th centile) suggests pathogenicity of certain POT1 variants [Armanios 2022].
+It is unknown whether normal telomere length makes pathogenicity less likely.

 Table 5.